marcellusparley/Teaching-MobileApps/projects/project 2/DesignDocument.md

 This is a simple application that can either take images from the camera or your device's gallery and then in a second view apply various effects to that image.
 It's purpose is mostly to meat the homework requirement and to learn.
 It's a fun little app to play around in.

 ## Requirements
 This was tested mostly on a galaxy tab and android 7+.
 It probably requires a bit of power as the effects are rather slow.
+It requires use of your device's camera and access to write to it's storage.

 ## Usage
 The usage is fairly simple.